-Introduction to Programming - VEX IQ
+Introduction to Programming with VEX IQ (ROBOTC Graphical)

 Designed for Students and Instructors – Designed to encourage independent learning and problem-solving in pursuit of a goal.
 All lessons are self-contained, require a minimum of instructor supervision, and include many built-in opportunities to self-assess progress.
 Prior robotics experience not required or assumed!

-The Introduction to Programming VEX IQ Curriculum is a curriculum module designed to teach core computer programming logic and reasoning skills using a robotics context.
+The Introduction to Programming with VEX IQ (ROBOTC Graphical) Curriculum is a curriculum module designed to teach core computer programming logic and reasoning skills using a robotics context.
 The curriculum consists of three chapters (Basic Movement, Sensors, and Program Flow) and each chapter is broken into units that teach key robotics and programming concepts.
 Additionally, there is a huge amount of support for teachers competing in Robotics Competitions for the first time included in the teacher’s guide.

 Each project comprises a self-contained instructional unit in the sequence, and provides students with: